Call us today for a free telephone consultation with an estate planning attorney.

 Trusts are juridical entities that can have ownership of property.
 One benefit of trusts in estate planning is allowing money and other assets to grow tax free until disbursed to the beneficiaries.
 There are many types of trusts, but one of the most common is a testamentary trust which may be included in one’s will.
 These are sometimes beneficial when a person has significant assets or life insurance policy and/or they have minor children.
 The trust allows periodic disbursement rather than leaving it all at once and is beneficial to minor children as they will have a trustee to manage the assets for them.

 Special needs trusts are commonly used when an heir has a disability for which they receive public assistance.
 It can help ensure that the special needs beneficiary does not lose their benefits upon inheritance.
+Similarly, a Medicaid asset protection trust is used when someone expects to apply for Medicaid in the future, but they have too many assets to qualify.

 Another common trust is a living trust, which is put in place during one’s lifetime and serves as a way of giving part of an estate to a loved one prior to death while still maintaining control over the assets as the trustee.
 Living trusts can revocable or irrevocable.
 An act of donation is similarly used during one’s lifetime, but the property is wholly transferred and the donee can then do with it as he or she pleases.